N5GEH/n5geh.platform/README.md

   **Note:** Some changes (such as renaming services) may require the modification of the Makefile that comes along or other depending services!

-5. Start each service either using the commands provided in the Makefile make deploy
+5. Start each service either using the commands provided in the Makefile or with the command "make deploy".
 Note, that this is only a shortcut for executing
         docker stack deploy -c docker-compose.yaml fiware